 My current set up uses Oliv light gauge C, G, and D strings with an Aquila plain gut A-string (1.20mm), for a’=440Hz playing.
 I got to frustrated with the winding issues on the a-strings and needed a break from that.
 So I’m going with an open gut a for now and am very happy with the sound!
 The Aquila a-string is fantastic, shout out to Curtis from Aquila USA for helping me find a diameter that would match the tension of my Oliv set. …I haven’t given up on the Oliv a string just yet, I do plan on using a full Oliv set for future projects, but I’d like to have a luthier look the nut before I install a new one.

 Which string combos have worked well for you with Eudoxa &/or Oliv?
 Are there other brands that you find pair well with these strings?
 Wound gut, plain gut, synthetic, steel core?
 Best rosin pairings?
 Please share your experiences, I’d love to hear about it!
 Also comment below if you have string care suggestions or helpful installation techniques.

 I hope you found this review helpful!
+More details, thoughts and tips coming soon in Part 3.
 Thanks for reading & happy practicing!